wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopfactory/manual.md

 ### Installation & Configuration

 The plugin is developed and maintained by ShopFactory.
-Information can be find at https://www.shopfactory.nl/contents/nl/d373_multisafepay-webwinkel.html
+If you have any technical queries about the plugin, please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html) directly.